a-pmani/DataSciencePortfolio/README.md

     2. Analyzing the San Ramon housing market

     3.Classifcation using Gradient boosting and XGBoost.

+    4. Customer Segmentation by clustering using RFM Scores
  NLP:

     1. Analysis of the F.R.I.E.N.D.S Corpus